Actinobacillus equuli: Horses

 A. equuli is found on a variety of mucosal surfaces in the horse; it is considered to be part of the normal flora and an opportunistic pathogen.
 Despite it being a component of the normal flora, a mean isolation frequency as low as 37% (n =174) in adult horses and foals was detected in one study.
 However, the isolation frequency varied from 12 to 88% between farms.
 A. equuli does not have a preference for age, breed or gender, suggesting that husbandry practices may play a role in isolation frequency.
 An important aspect of the isolation frequency is that a horse or foal will not be culture positive every time it is swabbed, making it hard to determine the correct isolation frequency.

 A. equuli is the causative agent in sleepy foal syndrome, which has been documented throughout the world.
-It is important to note that A. equuli does not only cause sleepy foal syndrome in foals, it is also a causative agent of pneumonia, muscular degeneration and jaundice in foals.
+A. equuli does not only cause sleepy foal syndrome in foals, it is also a causative agent of pneumonia, muscular degeneration and jaundice in foals.
 On necropsy, foals were found to have the highest distribution of the bacteria in their synovial fluid, followed by the thoracic fluid and the liver.
 Important risk factors for foals acquiring an infection with A. equuli include failure of passive transfer, unsanitary foaling environments, and the presence of immunosuppressive conditions.
 Foals can become infected in-utero, during parturition or shortly after birth.
 Adults horses have similar diseases associated with A. equuli infections, including septicemia, respiratory and bone/joint diseases.
 Less common forms of infection can manifest as cutaneous abscess, pharyngitis, guttural pouch eustachitis, pericarditis, mastitis, urethritis, and lymphadenitis.
 Risk factors for developing infections in adult horses differs from that of foals, these factors include: stress, concurrent bacterial and/or viral infections, and discontinuities in the mucosa membranes allowing the bacteria entry into the body's internal compartment.